heradon/nagios-sublime/README.md

-nagios-sublime
+Icinga2-sublime
 ============
-_Nagios package for Sublime Text_
+_Icinga2 package for Sublime Text_

 A small package that provides syntax highlighting, block commenting, and snippet support for defining hosts/services etc.